Included FREE items

 How do we know this?
 Well, science has let us in on some key findings.
 An article published in Epilepsy & Behavior administered CBD-enriched cannabis extracts[2] to children with epilepsy.
 Throughout the study, the researchers maintained communication with the parents to get an idea of the efficacy of the treatment, as well as any potential side effects.
 Out of 117 parents, 30% reported a significant increase in their child’s appetite.

-Another study[3], this one published in Suchttherapie in 2016, paints a slightly different picture.
+Another study [3], this one published in Suchttherapie in 2016, paints a slightly different picture.
 This review of clinical data documents a study in which 23 children with Dravet syndrome received up to 25mg of CBD per kilogram of body weight per day.
-Some of the children experienced an increase in appetite, whereas others experienced a decrease.
+Unfortunately, the results were inconclusive, with some of the children experiencing an increase in appetite, whereas others experienced a decrease.
+It appears that there may be secondary factors influencing the effect of CBD on appetite, with researchers highlighting the need for larger-scale clinical trials.

 Although these studies feature limitations, they currently provide the best scientific insight into the effects of CBD on appetite.
 After trying CBD for the first time, you might notice an increase or a decrease in hunger, or no change at all.